dongjs/dongjs.github.io/_posts/2015-12-22-poem-hard-to-please.md

 it's known from certain laws of conservation

 that were I to achieve whichever
 I'd still remain attracted to the other.

-*

-Nothing is big and I really don't like it,
-but a too small nothing can't fit my shit.

-Scared to die but afraid to go on,
-hope we all get pleased in the next one.